BlockchainCommons/developer-web-site/_pages/envelope.md

     open a normal envelope, special permits can grant people different ways to open a Gordian Envelope.

-## Why Are Envelopes Important?
+## Why Is Gordian Envelope Important?

-The Gordian Envelope is intended as a more privacy-focused encoding architecture than existing data formats such as JWT and JSON-LD.
+Gordian Envelope is intended as a more privacy-focused encoding architecture than existing data formats such as JWT and JSON-LD.
 We believe it has a better security architecture than JWT and that it doesn't fall victim to the barriers of canonicalization complexity